 - The substance was not meant to be an illegal drug but police made it seem so

 - You were unlawfully seized and searched

 - The imitation drugs do not belong to you

 - You were set up and the drugs were planted

 Selling drugs will not do you any good in Nevada.
 What more of selling fake ones?
 Fake drugs are widespread in Nevada than what you would expect.
-Attending raving parties in Las Vegas such as Electronic Daisy Carnival (EDC) can lead you to pocketing fake drugs and when caught by police, you can be arrested for imitation drug crimes in Nevada.
+Attending raving parties in Las Vegas such as Electronic Daisy Carnival (EDC) can lead you to pocket fake drugs and when caught by the police, you can be arrested for imitation drug crimes in Nevada.

-If you are under duress of unlawful accusation of selling fake drugs or even the genuine ones, you certainly need the help of a drug defense lawyer to better formulate your arguments in court!
+If you are under the duress of unlawful accusation of selling fake drugs or even the genuine ones, you certainly need the help of a drug defense lawyer to better formulate your arguments in court!
 You can also read the NRS section about fake drugs here or do research on how sellers make fake drugs to sell to help you avoid them better!